justifrusti/justifrusti-s-Portfolio/README.md

 the procedual landmass generation was made using the procedual landmass generation tutorial from this kind programmer: https://www.youtube.com/c/SebastianLague there is a full understanding of what i wrote and i can explain all the parts thats why i put it in my portfolio.

+the poisson disc sampling was made using this research paper made by Robert Braidson: https://www.cs.ubc.ca/~rbridson/docs/bridson-siggraph07-poissondisk.pdf